2013-14 Stewardship Project Summaries

 Project lead: Gwich’in Teaching and Learning Centre, Gwich’in Social and Cultural Institute

-The Gwich’in Social and Cultural Institute will encourage involvement in stewardship activities through outreach, education and awareness-building by producing a species at risk brochure highlighting species in the Gwich’in region.
-The focus species are: wolverine, peregrine falcon, Olive-sided flycatcher, and grizzly bear.
-With the help of elders and translators, the brochure will use both English and Gwich’in languages, and will provide general species and conservation information.
-The brochure will be distributed to all residential addresses in Inuvik, Aklavik, Fort McPherson and Tsiigehtchic.
-The intent is for this brochure to be the first in a series that will highlight species at risk in the area.
+The Gwich’in Social and Cultural Institute encouraged involvement in stewardship activities through outreach, education and awareness-building by producing a species at risk brochure highlighting species in the Gwich’in region.
+With the help of elders and translators, the brochure used both English and Gwich’in languages to provide general species and conservation information.

 Project lead: Yellowknife Catholic Schools

-Species at Risk focus: Taiga Shield ecozone – includes, wolverine, Common nighthawk, Yellow rail, Rusty blackbird, Horned grebe, Short-eared owl, and shortjaw cisco.
+Species at risk focus: Taiga Shield ecozone – includes wolverine, common nighthawk, yellow rail, rusty blackbird, horned grebe, short-eared owl.

 Project lead: Dehcho First Nations